serc7/serc7.github.io/README.md

 ## Teaching

-**ASTRON 1101 Laboratory Sections.** From Spring 2017 - Fall 2018, I was an instructional assistant (IA) for a general education astronomy course at OSU.
-During the laboratory sessions, I answered questions, facilitated group discussions, and set up teaching demos.
+**ASTRON 1101 Laboratory and Lecture Sections.** Since Spring 2017, I have been a teaching assistant (TA) for a general education astronomy course at OSU.
+During the laboratory sessions, I answer questions, facilitate group discussions, and set up teaching demos.
 Outside of class, I graded weekly lab reports and tutored students.

-**ASTRON 1101 Lecture Section.** I am now a teaching assistant (TA) to the lecture section of ASTRON 1101.
-I help facilitate lecture, grade assignments, proctor and grade exams, and hold office hours for students.
+As a lecture TA, I help facilitate lecture, grade assignments, proctor and grade exams, and hold office hours for students.